-211. Less than an hour later, Rekenthaler sent another e-mail, just to Defendant Patel, asking her to run a customer report and indicating that Mylan will did seek the business for each of these three companies and Teva conceded each of them, pursuant to the agreement Rekenthaler had reached with Nesta.
+211. Less than an hour later, Rekenthaler sent another e-mail, just to Defendant Patel, asking her to run a customer report and indicating that Mylan will "be looking at ABC,

+McKesson, and Econdisc as well as a couple small guys, probably aiming at 35% share."
+Mylan did seek the business for each of these three companies and Teva conceded each of them, pursuant to the agreement Rekenthaler had reached with Nesta.